 Details: Dir.
 Peter Medak.
 Perf.
 George C. Scott, Trish Van Devere, Melvyn Douglas.
 Image Entertainment, 1980.
 Based on the short story by Russell Hunter.

-Synopsis: John Russell (Scott), whose wife and daughter are killed in a freak road accident, rents a house with a mysterious—and murderous—past.
-John researches old newspapers at the library, and a young male librarian sets up microfilm for him in a viewing room.
+Synopsis: John Russell (George C. Scott), whose wife and daughter are killed in a freak road accident, rents a house with a mysterious—and murderous—past.
+John researches old newspapers at the library, and a clerk sets up microfilm in a viewing room.

 Role Call: David Peevers as Microfilm Clerk; Robert Monroe as Archives Clerk—both Information Providers (male)